gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ## Try it :rocket:

 Start the application in a development environment using the `dev` script.
-You should see the home page.
-Even if the remote module application is not yet available, the host application will gracefully load.
+You should see the homepage.
+Even if the remote module application is not yet available, the host application will gracefully (and ignore the remote module).

 ### Troubleshoot issues